Trump’s Black supporters bring attacks from the Internet to convention prime time, in answer to diverse Democratic ticket

 In addition to the influence she exercises on her own page, a slew of Facebook groups are devoted to Owens, reposting her commentary and sharing news in line with her worldview.
 An administrator of one group — whose profile picture showed a White man on a motorcycle — did not respond to questions about his support for the online commentator or reasons for participating in the group, titled “Candace Owens for POTUS 2024” But, echoing Trump’s rhetoric, he called a Washington Post reporter an “enemy of the people.”

-Owens, who once blogged critically of the “crazy antics of the Republican Tea Party,” found support from far-right figures when she faced doxing threats in 2016 and blamed the episode on the left.
+Owens, who once blogged critically of the “crazy antics of the Republican Tea Party,” found support from far-right figures when she became embroiled in a controversy over doxing in 2016 and blamed the episode on the left.
 “I became a conservative overnight,” she said in 2017.
 “I realized that liberals were actually the racists.”

 Hardaway and Richardson were registered Democrats in 2012 but saw their YouTube channel gain traction in 2015 after they switched to Trump-friendly commentary.